 Guy Lafleur skated in his first NHL game, on Sept.
 17, 1971, after being the number one overall pick of the 1971 NHL Amateur Draft.
 He picked up three assists in a Canadiens 7-4 preseason victory over the rival Boston Bruins.

 Lafleur made an immediate impact with 29 goals and 64 points in his rookie season of 1971-72.
 He became a superstar when he scored 53 goals in 1974-75.
 This started a streak of six straight seasons of at least 50 goals, including 60 in 1977-78.
 Lafleur scored 518 goals and 1,246 for the Canadiens before retiring in 1985.
-He came out of retirement in 1988 to play three more seasons; one for the Rangers, followed by two more the Quebec Nordiques.
+He came out of retirement in 1988 to play three more seasons; one for the Rangers, followed by two more with the Quebec Nordiques.

 Odds & Ends

-The Mighty Ducks of Anaheim acquired forward Scott Young from the Colorado Avalanche, on Sept.
+The Mighty Ducks of Anaheim acquired forward Scott Young from the Colorado Avalanche on Sept.
 17, 1997, in exchange for a third-round pick in the 1998 NHL Entry Draft.
 Young had 13 goals and 33 points in his lone season with the Ducks.
-He signed with the St. Louis Blues the following offseason where he had a successful run, including 40 goals during the 2000-01 season.
-The Avalanche traded the pick to the Florida Panthers and they drafted defenseman Lance Ward, who eventually spent two seasons in Anaheim.
+He signed with the St. Louis Blues the following offseason, where he had a successful run, including 40 goals during the 2000-01 season.
+The Avalanche traded the pick to the Florida Panthers, and they drafted defenseman Lance Ward, who eventually spent two seasons in Anaheim.